MMDdx/Very-simple-ChatApp/readme.md

 # A very simple chat app
-built by Js, Socket.io, Express
+built by Js, Socket.io and Express